-- Include green roofs on all parking structures and mixed-use developments. - Require LEED-Gold certification on any proposed development. - Establish a minimum of 25 percent tree canopy on on-site open space. - Adhere to stormwater best management practices. - Maximize solar orientation of any proposed development for increased passive energy benefit. - Maintain the existing 50-foot buffer at the property's eastern edge along the County line.
+- Include green roofs on all parking structures and mixed-use developments. - Require LEED-Gold certification on any proposed development. - Establish a minimum of 25 percent tree canopy on site. - Adhere to stormwater best management practices. - Maximize solar orientation of any proposed development for increased passive energy benefit. - Maintain the existing 50-foot buffer at the property's eastern edge along the County line.